-Trimming the rapidly growing weeds and grass on the steep section of our yard is not one of my favorite activities.
-I used to wear shorts, but got stung several times by yellow jackets — once they flew up my shorts and that wasn’t much fun.
-So, I reluctantly began wearing pants when trimming.
+There’s a steep section of our yard on which grass (and weeds) regrettably keep growing.
+Trimming and mowing said section is one of my least favorite activities.
+I used to wear shorts, but after being stung several times by yellow jackets and encountering “invisible” patches of poison ivy, I reluctantly began wearing pants and long sleeves.

-There is a very light weight sweatshirt that I began wearing to keep the poison ivy at bay.
-It is a lovely little shirt that I feel is not stifling hot to wear in the summer.
-It’s a light grey color…or at least it was until it was washed with a bright red wash cloth.
-Now, my little sweatshirt is a dingy sort of pink-grey and I began to feel embarrassed to wear it publically.
-I thought it looked particularly horrible with the old khakis I wear to do yard work.
+I had a favorite sweatshirt that I began wearing to keep the poison ivy at bay.
+It was a light weight shirt that was not stifling hot to wear in the summer.
+It’s a light grey color…or at least it was grey until it was washed with a bright red washcloth.

-The other day, I went stumping outside to trim while complaining about my ugly pink shirt.
-My wife gave me a “Not that again” sort of look and basically told me to get over it.
+The other day, I began my yard work while complaining about my ugly pink shirt.
+My wife shot me an impatient “not that again” look and told me to get over it.

 God speaks through pink shirts

-Then I realized this is how I live and how everyone around me lives.
-Our lives are full of “ugly little pink shirts” that betray the narrative which we have believed about ourselves and which we desperately want others to believe.
+At that point, I suddenly realized this is how I live my entire life.
+My life is full of “ugly little pink shirts” that betray the narrative which I have believed about myself and which I desperately want others to believe.

 What does it mean to be embarrassed?
 Why do we ever feel embarrassed?
-It is because some situation or person has exposed our “pink shirt.”
+It is because some difficult situation or person has exposed our “ugly pink shirt.”

-Frequently, incidents form cracks in the false image of ourselves that we have subconsciously created.
+Frequently, unpleasant incidents form cracks in the false self-image that we have subconsciously created.
 Because of this, we become depressed, embarrassed, self-conscious, and live with much additional stress that we don’t need.